 Dr. Plaisir possesses knowledge and expertise in a broad array of disciplines ranging from research on men in early childhood education, teacher education, intercultural education and early childhood education (preK-12) to applied linguistics, language and literacy studies, cross-cultural communication, international education and development, Haitian studies–Haitian Creole, culture and history.
 Academic proficiency in English, French, Haitian Creole and Spanish.

 - B.A.
 Hunter College/CUNY, Classical Studies–Latin & Greek, French & Spanish Literature,1988

-- Teachers College, Columbia University, International Educational Development,1992
+- M. Ed.
+Teachers College, Columbia University, International Educational Development,1992

 - M.A.
 Teachers College, Columbia University, Teaching English to Speakers of Other Languages (TESOL),1997